June-Skeeter/GEOB270_Lab3_2021S1/Content/Part4.md

 ## Buffer the Tsunami Warning Sirens and Erase with At Risk Properties

-We need to buffer the Sirens layer by 1000m and the Erase that buffer from the Properties_at_Risk to see if there are any properties that are not adequately served by the tsunami warning sirens.
+We need to buffer the Sirens layer by 1000m and erase that buffer from the Properties_at_Risk to see if there are any properties that are not adequately served by the tsunami warning sirens.
 See the docs for the [erase tool](https://pro.arcgis.com/en/pro-app/latest/tool-reference/analysis/erase.htm)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/af2Re9qoVCg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>